Thursday, 6 November 2025

 Using a clipon

-I was thrown in at the deep end, sent two clipons with no instructions.
+When I was signed up to provide material for the start-up, I was thrown in at the deep end, sent two clip-ons with no instructions.

-Most beginners start out, just holding the clipped-on clip-on against something, but I prefer a set-up like this:
+Most beginners start out, just holding the clipped-on clip-on against something, but I prefer a set-up like this, balancing my phone on several books:

 You are looking here at a suture in the skull of a dead rabbit, with a few scraps of soil.